Voice classification in non-classical music

-There is no authoritative system of voice classification in non-classical music as classical terms are used to describe not merely various vocal ranges, but specific vocal timbres unique to each range.
-These timbres are produced by classical training techniques with which most popular singers are not intimately familiar, and which even those that are do not universally employ them.
+Voice classification in non-classical music is defined as specific vocal timbres unique to each vocal range.
+These timbres are produced by classical training techniques.

 Overview

-The term "non-classical music" is typically used to describe music in jazz, pop, blues, soul, country, folk, and rock styles.
+The term "non-classical music" typically describes music in jazz, pop, blues, soul, country, folk, and rock styles.
 In the United States, the term contemporary commercial music (CCM) is used by some vocal pedagogues.
 Voice classification systems and vocal type terms were initially created for the purpose of classifying voices specifically within classical singing.
-As new styles of music developed, the quest for common terms for vocalists throughout these styles was sought, resulting in a loose application of the existing classical music practices.
+As new styles of music developed, musicians and teachers sought common terms for vocalists in these styles, and so the existing classical music terminology was loosely applied.
 This approach has led to a system with many different names for the same term or style.

 Approaches in classical music

 There are two overall approaches within voice classification: one for opera vocalists and one for choral music parts.
-One of the major differences between these two in classifying voices is that choral music classifies voices entirely upon vocal range, whereas in opera classification systems many other factors are considered.
-Indeed, tessitura (where the voice feels most comfortable singing) and vocal timbre (the innate quality of sound to the voice) are more important factors than vocal range within opera categorization.
-Within opera there are several systems in use including the German Fach system, the Italian opera tradition, and French opera tradition.
+One of the major differences between these two in classifying voices is that choral music classifies voices entirely on vocal range, whereas in opera classification systems many other factors are considered.
+Indeed, tessitura (where the voice feels most comfortable singing) and vocal timbre (the innate quality of the voice's sound) are more important factors than vocal range within opera categorization.
+Within opera there are several systems in use, including the German Fach system, the Italian opera tradition, and French opera tradition.

 All of these approaches to voice classification use some of the same terminology, which often leads to confusion.
-In the operatic systems there are six basic voice types split between men and women, and each type then has several sub-types.
-These basic types are soprano, mezzo-soprano, and contralto for women, and tenor, baritone, and bass for men.
-Within choral music the system is collapsed into only four categories for adult singers: soprano and alto for women, and tenor and bass for men.
+In the operatic systems there are six basic voices, and each type has several subtypes.
+These basic types are traditionally soprano, mezzo-soprano, and contralto for women, and tenor, baritone, and bass for men.
+Within choral music, the system is collapsed into only four categories for adult singers: soprano and alto for women, and tenor and bass for men.
 In England, the term "male alto" is used to refer to a man who uses falsetto vocal production to sing in the alto section of a chorus.
 This practice is much less common outside of the UK where the term countertenor is more often applied.
 Countertenors are also widely employed within opera as solo vocalists.
 The term male alto is never used to refer to a solo vocalist.
 Children's voices, both male and female, are described as trebles, although the term boy soprano is widely used as well.